Food

 If you are using raw ground beef/turkey, brown it in the frying pan and drain it when done.
 Set aside.

-If you are using cheap steak or London Broil, cut into small cubes about the size of the end of your index finger and brown in the frying pan.
+If you are using raw cheap steak or London Broil, cut into small cubes about the size of the end of your index finger and brown in the frying pan.
 Set aside.

 Peel and dice up the onion, pepper and the garlic and set aside.